stelgenhof/opensubtitles/README.md

 -------------------

 You need **PHP >= 5.5.0** to use OpenSubtitles Downloader but the latest stable version of PHP is recommended.
+In addition, the following PHP extensions are needed:

+  - mbstring
+  - intl
+  - simplexml

 Installation